DennisHeimbigner/netcdf-c/docs/nczarr.md

 There are, however, some details that are important.
 - Protocol: this should be _https_ or _s3_,or _file_.
   The _s3_ scheme is equivalent to "https" plus setting "mode=s3".
-  Specifying "file" is mostly used for testing, but also for directory tree or zipfile format storage.
+  Specifying "file" is for directory tree or zipfile format storage, and also for testing.

 ## Client Parameters